Fsmash/demo/README.md

 Q: What is threejs then?

 P: Cube is spinning.
 Let's have it change color every frame as well as it spins.
 Randomly xD for the lulz.
 You want to use a different material that lets you change its color.
 Hint: we have objects in objects.
 Meaning we have a cube "Mesh" object that has it's own variables that references the geometry and material we passed in as arguments.
 If you want to change the cube color you should reference the material object we passed in.
 You want to access variable color in material in the cube.
-Hint "cube.material.?".
+(Hint: "cube.material.?").
 Also you probably need to add some lighting to the scene.
 Ambient should be fine.

+    NOTE: Notice how we access the material object in cube.

-P: Instead of updating the color in the above way change the color by updating the "const material" we passed into the "Mesh" object.
+P: Instead of updating the color in the above way change the color by updating the "const material" color we passed into the "Mesh" object. "material.color"

 Q: Did it work?
 It did if you did it right.
 How?
+(Hint: Think back on what it means to assign by reference)

 P: Let's add more cubes.
 Have 10 spinning around in view.
 Have them all change to the same random color every frame.
 You'll need to put them in different positions.
 Keep them all in view.
 You can move the camera back a bit to do so.
 Remember size and position values are all relative.
 Meaning if something is 1 big having the camera a distance of 1000 away will make it tiny or even not even viewable.